Should I Refinance My Student Loans

 However, before you run out and apply for a home equity loan to refinance or pay off your educational loans, consider the following:

 1. Understand your interest rate options.
 If your credit has improved since you were a student, you may be able to secure a lower interest rate using a home equity loan.
-While rates vary by lender, Discover Home Loans has rates starting at 3.99%*, which is competitive with Government offered solutions and many times better than private student loan lenders.
+While rates vary by lender, Discover Home Loans® has fixed rates starting at 3.99%*, which is competitive with Government offered solutions and many times better than private student loan lenders.

-*Your APR will be between 3.99% and 8.99% for a loan in first lien position and 3.99% and 11.99% for a loan in second lien position.
-The APR is based on loan amount and a review of creditworthiness, including income and property information, at the time of application.
-The lowest APR is available to consumers with the best credit and other factors, including the loan term.
+*Fixed rates starting at 3.99% APRThe lowest APR is available to borrowers requesting at least $80,000 with the best credit and other factors.
+The APR will be between 3.99% and 7.99% for first liens and 3.99% and 11.99% for second liens based on loan amount and a review of credit-worthiness, including income and property information, at the time of application.
 Loan amounts available from $35,000 to $200,000.

+2. Evaluate the risk of securing debt with your home Most educational loans are unsecured debt.
 On the other hand, a home equity loan is a debt secured by your home.
 That means failure to pay your home equity loan could put your house at risk.
 Always know how much you can afford before you borrow.